Evelyn Telfer: Career

 Telfer is currently a reproductive biologist and Professor of Reproductive Biology at the University of Edinburgh.

-She is a former Associate Editor of Molecular Human Reproduction journal.
+She is a former Associate Editor of Molecular Human Reproduction journal. and a current Associate Editor for the Journal of Assisted Reproduction and Genetics.

 From 1987-1989, Telfer worked in the Department of Physiology at the University of Edinburgh.
-Here, she worked with the physiologist Roger Gosden to develop a culture systems to support murine follicle development, one of the first of its kind.
+Here, she worked with the physiologist Roger Gosden to develop a culture system to support murine follicle development, one of the first of its kind.